 Despite its notoriously difficult nature, constructive dismissal is not an impossible claim.
-If you are considering resigning and putting in a claim for constructive dismissal, then the LGBT Lawyers are there to guide you all the way.
+If you are considering resigning and putting in a claim for constructive dismissal, then LGBT Lawyers are here to guide you all of the way.

 What is constructive dismissal?